Unsupervised Word Segmentation from Discrete Speech Units in Low-Resource Settings: Experimental Setup

-\textbf{Datasets.} We use the same dataset from~\cite{Godard2018}: the Mboshi-French parallel corpus~(MB-FR)~\cite{godard2017very}, which is a 5,130 sentence corpus from the language documentation process of Mboshi~(Bantu C25), an oral language spoken in Congo-Brazzaville.
-We also report results using an extract from the MaSS corpus~\cite{boito2020mass}, a multilingual speech-to-speech and speech-to-text dataset.
-We use the down-sampling from~\cite{boito2020investigating}, which results in 5,324 aligned sentences.
-We exclude English, French and Spanish, as these languages are present in the sub-space prior from SHMM and H-SHMM models.
-We also exclude Basque as the sequences produced were too long for UWS training.
+\textbf{Datasets.} We use the Mboshi-French parallel corpus~(MB-FR)~\citelanguageresource{godard2017very}, which is a 5,130 sentence corpus from the language documentation process of Mboshi~(Bantu C25), an oral language spoken in Congo-Brazzaville.
+We also report results using an extract from the MaSS corpus~\citelanguageresource{boito2020mass}, a multilingual speech-to-speech and speech-to-text dataset.
+We use the down-sampling from~\newcite{boito2020investigating}, which results in 5,324 aligned sentences.
+We exclude French and Spanish, as these languages are present in the subspace prior from SHMM and H-SHMM models, and we exclude English as it was used as to tune the hyperparameters of the subspace models and the VQ-VAE.
+We also exclude Basque, as the sequences produced were too long for UWS training.
 The final set of languages is: Finnish~(FI), Hungarian~(HU), Romanian~(RO) and Russian~(RU).
 In all cases, the French~(FR) translations are used as supervision for the neural UWS approach.
 Statistics are presented in Table~\ref{tab:corpusstats}.

-\textbf{Discrete Speech Units Post-processing.} We experiment with reducing the representation by removing units predicted in silence windows.
+\paragraph{Discrete Speech Units Post-processing.} We experiment with reducing the representation by removing units predicted in silence windows.
 For this, we use the gold references' silence annotations.
 Removing these allow us to focus the investigation on the quality of the units generated in \textit{relevant} portions of the speech.
 We see in Table~\ref{tab:unitsstats} that removing windows that we \textit{know} correspond to silence considerably reduces the number of units generated by all models.
-Before UWS evaluation, the silence windows are reintroduced to insure that their segmentation boundaries are taken into account.
+Before UWS evaluation, the silence windows are reintroduced to ensure that their segmentation boundaries are taken into account.
+This approach is justified because a silence detector is an inexpensive resource to obtain.
+For instance, popular software such as Praat~\cite{boersma2006praat} are able to handle this task in any language.
+Figure~\ref{fig:unitssegmentation} exemplifies the discrete speech units discovered by the models before applying this post-processing.